March 21, 2021

 That’s love.
 That’s the love Christ calls us to receive, It’s the love Christ calls us to give.
 It will mean pain.
 It might mean facing ridicule.
 It very likely will mean placing ourselves at risk, as we offer Christ to people who might not eagerly receive him.
 But for those who are willing to be perceiving Jesus, where we put the question mark can make all the difference.

 The hour has come.
 What shall we say, “Father, save us from this hour?”
 No, it is for this reason that we have come to this hour.
 Father, glorify your name.
-Help us to offer Christ to everyone who is willing to be perceiving you.
+Help us to be perceiving you, and let us be the ones who offer Christ to everyone who wants to know you, too.